nasrin-taghizadeh/SinaBERT/README.md

 SINA-BERT is the first high quality pre-trained language model for Persian medical domain.
 SINA-BERT utilizes pre-training on a large-scale corpus of medical contents including formal and informal texts collected from a variety of online resources in order to improve the performance on health-care related tasks.

 # Files
-This repository contains implementation of several tasks in area of Persian medical domain by employing SINA-BERT.
+This repository contains datasets of several tasks in area of Persian medical domain.
 For each task we have prepared a labeled dataset, fine-tuned SINA-BERT and reported the results in our paper.

 - Fill-in-the-blank